rottenroddan/Propulsion/README.md

 Ongoing, but has slowed down since my final semester and other current projects.
 In and out of this project a lot due to other work.

 As of April 1st~, my 2080ti can't run under full stress as it creates BOD, therefore there is going to be a delay in continuing this until I get a new GPU.

+UPDATE as of August 19th: Started working on the Neural Network more.
+Refactoring it since last time I worked on it I was using Matrices, rather Tensors would make it easier to work with big data with many inputs all at once.
+Convolutional network doesn't seem so out of grasp.